uswds/uswds-site/pages/documentation/migration-V3.md

     In USWDS 3.0, `uswds-core` is the name of the package (or "module" in Sass terminology) that contains all the members used in USWDS Sass.
 Loading this package makes all of these members available to your stylesheet.

     In this step, we add `as *` to our `@use` statement to indicate that we don't want any namespacing attached to USWDS members.
 By default, Sass members brought in via `@use` are namespaced using the basename of the file url.
 For example, if we were to use the the default load pattern `@use "uswds-color`, our `color()` function would need to be called with `uswds-core.color()`.
 Removing namespacing enables us to use the same member references that we used with the older `@import` syntax.

-For more information on controlling namespacing, please check out the [Sass documentation on namespacing](https://sass-lang.com/documentation/at-rules/use#choosing-a-namespace).
+    For more information on controlling namespacing, read the [Sass documentation on namespacing](https://sass-lang.com/documentation/at-rules/use#choosing-a-namespace).

-2. **Check to see if your project uses members defined outside of USWDS.** This includes searching for references to [Sass' built-in modules](https://sass-lang.com/documentation/modules).
+1. **Check if your project uses members defined outside of USWDS.** This includes searching for references to [Sass' built-in modules](https://sass-lang.com/documentation/modules).
 If it does, you'll need to include these as well via `@use` at the top of the document.

    As an example, your stylesheet might contain the following lines at the top: